daisygunn/heiwa-gallery/README.md

 ### Surface

-I have chosen the name 'heiwa' for the name of the gallery, which is the Japanese word for 'peace', this choice of name heavily influences the design choices that I have made.
-I researched which colours in Japanese culture represent peace which is why I have chosen blues and greens to use as my accent colours and the colour for the main logo/header.
-The main bulk of the website will be black and white and feature flecks of blues and greens.
+I have chosen the name 'heiwa' for the name of the gallery, which is the Japanese word for *'peace'*, this choice of name heavily influences the design choices that I have made.
+I started by researching which colours in Japanese culture represent peace, which is why I have chosen blues and greens to use as my accent colours and the colour for the main logo/header.
+The main bulk of the website will incorporate these two colours and feature flecks of black and white.
 As this is an art gallery the design and feel of the website is minimilastic to reflect the art displayed in the galleries and to continue the theme of peace.

 ![Colour Palette](assets/images/heiwa_colours.jpg)